Turn internal office hours into FAQ updates

 Chat → Admin Agent:

 Questions pasted (messy): […].
-Output markdown table — columns Question / Answer draft / Handbook pointer or GAP / Owner guess — merge near-duplicates — max twelve rows — cite which pasted lines supported each merge.
+Output a markdown table with columns Question / Answer draft / Handbook pointer or GAP / Owner guess.
+Merge near-duplicates.
+Max twelve rows.
+Cite which pasted lines supported each merge.

 Why it’s non-obvious: Without collapse, FAQ noise repeats; your handbook grows paragraphs nobody searches after you paste once and ask for grouping.